 While coworking spaces host a range of businesses, from fintech startups to charities and one man bands, others are focused on particular types of business and may host community events.
 If you’re looking to be totally immersed in a particular community and socialise with others sharing the space, this type of arrangement may work best for you.
 But if you’re looking for your own space and are not so interested in the social aspects of a coworking environment, you needn’t think about this.

 In a nutshell, coworking spaces can be a great option for businesses that want flexibility, great facilities, no-fuss terms, and readily available same day workspace options.
 But don’t forget to think about business insurance.
-Although your coworking space provider will most likely cover the building itself, you’ll still want to think about covers like public liability insurance, professional indemnity insurance and business contents insurance.
+Although your coworking space provider will most likely cover the building itself, you’ll still want to think about covers like public liability insurance and professional indemnity insurance.
 So, if you’re thinking about your next move, coworking can be a great option to explore - and although COVID-19 is temporary, the latest shift toward flexible work will have lasting effects.
 After both employees and employers get a taste of how effective remote work is, many are unlikely to entirely go back to their old ways of a 9-5 corporate office lifestyle.